microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-34-marketplace.md

 category: AzureStack
 order: 4
 ---
-# Adding a Marketplace Item to Azure Stack
 Once your Ubuntu base image is in the platform image repository within your Azure Stack, you can deploy ARM templates that reference those images without any further prep work...however having choices in your marketplace is pretty cool, and it’s not that difficult.
 Especially seeing as I’ve packaged marketplace items for you to save you a job :-)

 If you've stumbled upon this page and you're not quite sure what a Marketplace item is, it's one of these: